 People with panic attacks expect the worst.
-For example, a faster than normal heart rate is a sign that something is wrong with their heart.
-This catastrophic thinking style is common with panic disorder.
+For example, a faster-than-normal heart rate is a sign of something wrong with their heart.
+This catastrophic thinking style is standard with panic disorder.

 Fear of future panic attacks.

-Having a panic attack is an all-consuming, terrifying experience, and, understandably, the person fears having another attack.
-Fear is a key feature of panic attacks and leads to avoidance.
+A panic attack is an all-consuming, terrifying experience, and understandably, the person fears another attack.
+Fear is a crucial feature of panic attacks and leads to avoidance.

 Safety-seeking behaviours and avoidance.

-Panic attacks result in an almost uncontrollable feeling to get away from wherever the attack is happening and avoid the place in the future.
+Panic attacks result in an almost uncontrollable feeling to escape wherever the attack is happening and avoid the place in the future.